To enroll in a Medicare Supplement or Medicare Advantage Plan, you must have Part A and Part B of Original Medicare.

-The Best Time to Buy a Medicare Supplement Policy: The best time to buy is the six-month period that you’re new to Medicare Part B. Because, insurance companies are not allowed to use medical underwriting to decide: how much to charge you, or whether to accept your application.
+The best time to buy is the six-month period that you’re new to Medicare Part B. Because insurance companies are not allowed to use medical underwriting to decide: how much to charge you or accept your application.

-Medicare Supplement Premiums: Rates for Medicare Supplement Plans are based on: age, gender, location, tobacco use, health status, and the plan type you select.
-It pays to shop around for your best rates!
+Rates for Medicare Supplement Plans are based on: age, gender, location, tobacco use, health status, and the plan type you select.
+So it pays to shop around for your best rates!

-Rate Increase History… Check Before You Buy: Typically, rates for Medicare Supplement policies go up each year.
+Typically, rates for Medicare Supplement policies go up each year.
 However, some companies have historically higher rate increases than others.
-It’s important to research the companies you are interested in, and become knowledgeable about their rate increase history.
+Therefore, it’s important to research the companies you are interested in and become knowledgeable about their rate increase history.

-Do You Work For Me or The Insurance Company?
-Most insurance agents represent one insurance company and they’ll only show you rates for the company they work for.
-An insurance broker represents the client, instead of the insurance company.
+Most insurance agents represent one insurance company, and they’ll only show you rates for the company they work for.
+An insurance broker represents the client instead of the insurance company.
 Insurance brokers, like Medicare Hero, are contracted with several different insurance companies, which allows them to help you compare rates from various companies.

-Open Enrollment: Medicare Open Enrollment happens every year from October 15 – December 7.
-This is the only time of year you can switch Medicare Advantage and Part D drug plans.
-It’s important to reevaluate your coverage each year to make sure you are still have the best plan at the best rate.
+The Medicare Annual Enrollment Period happens every year from October 15 – December 7.
+This is the only time of year to enroll or switch your Medicare Advantage and/or Part D Drug Plans.
+Therefore, it’s important to reevaluate your coverage each year to ensure you still have the best plan at the best rate.

-Underwriting for Medicare Advantage: Medicare Advantage plans require very little medical underwriting.
-Typically, End Stage Renal Disease is the only condition which will prohibit you from qualifying for a Medicare Advantage plan.
+Medicare Advantage plans require minimal medical underwriting.
+Typically, End-Stage Renal Disease is the only condition that will prohibit you from qualifying for a Medicare Advantage plan.